Spatz: Clustering Compact RISC-V-Based Vector Units to Maximize Computing Efficiency: Vector Register File

 Instead of achieving high functional unit utilization through hardware complexity, the RISC-V-based Snitch core tries to tackle the \gls{VNB} by maximizing the cores' compute/control ratio, mitigating the efficiency loss due to deep pipelines and dynamic scheduling~\cite{Zaruba2020}.
 The Snitch-based shared-L1 cluster couples Snitch cores, typically RV32I or RV32E, with large double-precision \glspl{FPU}.
 It achieves an energy efficiency of \qty{79}{\giga\flops\double\per\watt} on a double-precision matrix multiplication kernel~\cite{Zaruba2020}, almost double that of state-of-the-art vector machines~\cite{Minervini2022}.
-This cluster's high performance is linked to \glspl{SSR}~\cite{Schuiki2021}, which stream L1 data into and from the \glspl{FPU} without explicit load/store instructions.
+This cluster's high performance is linked to \glspl{SSR}~\cite{Zaruba2020}, which stream L1 data into and from the \glspl{FPU} without explicit load/store instructions.
 As a result, \glspl{SSR} incur high L1 traffic.
 For example, each core must read two L1 \gls{SPM} words per cycle to sustain the execution of a matrix multiplication kernel without incurring systematic structural hazards.
 This traffic is particularly taxing on the cluster's physical implementation, as the L1 \gls{SPM} interconnect is the critical factor for its scalability~\cite{Paulin2022}.
 Furthermore, the breakdown of \gls{SRAM} and interconnect scaling makes achieving the L1 bandwidth required by \glspl{SSR} challenging.

-The vector-\gls{SIMD} abstraction provides a clean abstraction for software to adapt automatically to the microarchitecture's vector length~\cite{Nigel2017}.
-Therefore, we elect a streamlined \gls{VPU} with a small \gls{VRF} to act as the \gls{PE} of our proposed shared-L1 cluster.
-The \gls{VRF} size is used as an architectural knob to balance the bandwidth and energy cost of an L1 \gls{SRAM} with the size and energy cost of the L0 \gls{SCM}~\cite{Kung1986}.
+The vector-\gls{SIMD} \gls{ISA} provides a clean abstraction for software to adapt automatically to the microarchitecture's vector length~\cite{Nigel2017}.
+Also, as further discussed in the next sections, the \gls{VRF} increases the data reuse of key applications and relieves the bandwidth requirement on the L1 \gls{SCM} interconnect.
+Therefore, we elect a streamlined \gls{VPU} with a small \gls{VRF} to act as the \gls{PE} of a shared-L1 cluster, depicted in \Cref{fig:sharedl1_cluster}.
+We choose a shared-L1 cluster as an architectural template because of its modularity and ample adoption from \glspl{SOC} for edge-\gls{AI} \cite{GreenWavesGAP92024} to \Glspl{GPU} \cite{NvidiaH1002020}.
+In our proposed architecture, the \gls{VRF} size is used as an architectural knob to balance the bandwidth and energy cost of an L1 \gls{SRAM} with the size and energy cost of the L0 \gls{SCM}~\cite{Kung1986}.
 If the \gls{VPU} achieves a high compute/control ratio, we can explore the capacity/bandwidth trade-off without needing large \glspl{VRF}.